Burf/ModelSoups/README.md

-# Model Soup
+# Model Soups

-This is an implementation of "Model Soup" on Keras, Tensorflow and Torch.
+This is an implementation of "Model Soups" on Keras, Tensorflow and Torch.

 The implementation is based on paper[[1](https://arxiv.org/abs/2203.05482v1)].

+## Method
+- Uniform Soup
+- Greedy Soup

 ## Requirements

 - Python 3
-- tensorflow 2 or Torch
+- Tensorflow2 or Torch

 ## Reference